peter88213/novelyst_timeline/docs/de/usage.md

 ### Local project configuration

-An optional project configuration file named `yw-timeline.ini` can be placed in your project directory, i.e. the fälter containing your novelyst and Timeline project files.
+An optional project configuration file named `yw-timeline.ini` can be placed in your project directory, i.e. the folder containing your novelyst and Timeline project files.
 It is only applied to this project.
 Its entries override novelyst_timeline's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file

-The novelyst_timeline distribution comes with a sample configuration file located in the `sample` subfälter.
+The novelyst_timeline distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains novelyst_timeline's default settings and options.
-This file is also automatically copied to the global configuration fälter during installation.
+This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

 - The SETTINGS section comprises the program "constants".
 If you change them, the program might behave differently than described in the documentation.
 So only touch them if you are clear about the consequences.
 - The OPTIONS section comprises options for regular program execution.